 Investing is not a race.
 It’s not a fad.
 The very definition of an investment is an asset purchased with the hope it will generate income or appreciate in value in the future.
 So when you invest it’s for long-term.

 Need money short-term?
 Put it into a savings account.
 Have the aforementioned emergency fund.
 Saving and investing are not the same things.

 Over long-term periods of investing, such as many years, stocks will likely generate higher returns than bonds and bonds should generate slightly higher returns than cash under your mattress.
 You’ve probably already witnessed this from our recent multi-year market run.
 People who thought the sky was going to fall a couple of years ago have missed out on some great (and higher) equity returns.

 Should you borrow monies from your portfolio, such as your RRSP today, this is a reminder you are borrowing from your future self and the government loan they gave you.
 So, to make up any financial shortfall you’ll either need to work longer, spend less or a combination of both.
 Choose wisely.

 Time flies when we’re having fun.
 We’re far from perfect on this site – trust me.
 However getting the financial basics right more often than not is all you really need to do.
 I believe the same applies to most things in life…

-To get caught up for 2017 I suggest you keep things simple; focus on the long-term, bigger picture; don’t waste your time reading too much financial media noise; avoid raiding any money already invested.
+To get caught up in the last few months of this year, I suggest you keep things simple: think long-term but act short-term.
+Don’t waste your time reading too much financial media noise; avoid raiding any money already invested.
 With these tips in mind it’s not too late to invest like a pro this year.